 By the example of the new opened Erfurt – Halle/Leipzig high-speed railway line the best practice to obtain the route knowledge by using of track video data and other digital documentation will be explained below.

 The Erfurt – Halle/Leipzig high-speed railway line is Germany’s first line the the European Train Control System (ETCS Level 2) without any physical main or distant signals on a slab track which started operation in December 2015.
 The line can be operated with a maximum speed of 300 kph (190 mph).
 This line consists of six long brigdes, including Europes longest railway bridge, the bridge over the valley of the rivers Saale and Elster with a length of 6,5 kilometers, as well as three tunnels with the tunnel beyond the Finne ridge with a length of 6,97 kilometers.
 Especially the new cab signalling of the ETCS train protection system is a huge challenge for the engine drivers.

-In close collaboration with the Infrastructure manager DB Netz and the Railway undertakings like DB Fernverkehr and others a “line leaflet” (Streckenprospekt) was developed to achieve line knowledge for the engine drivers together with the track video.
+In close collaboration with the Infrastructure manager DB Netz and the Railway undertakings like DB Fernverkehr and others a route guide (German term: Streckenprospekt / line leaflet) was developed to achieve route knowledge for the engine drivers together with the track video.
 The line leaflet shows all the constructional and technical properties of the line like line standards, equipments, operational modes, connections to existing infrastructures, operation control points and stations.
 Additionally detailed graphics and sketches with ETCS enabled routes, schematic track plans of the stations et cetera were provided.